mravirajsingh/Corocare/README.md

    8. Browse the file in directory (corocare.sql)

-   9. open any browser and type http://localhost/corocare-master
+   9. open any browser and type http://localhost/corocare

-   10. Well done ! here be go
+   10. Well done ! take a cup of tea :)